 What are the privacy practices of the third-party tools the Libraries use?

-Our website contains links to websites and licensed databases that Duke University Libraries does not maintain or support.
-We use third-party tools for some of our library services (such as online chatting with a librarian and searching for materials via specialized widgets).
-Please note that Duke University Libraries is not responsible for the privacy practices or the content of these third parties.
+The Libraries' website contains links to websites and licensed databases that the Libraries do not maintain or support.
+The Libraries use third-party tools for some of library services (such as online chatting with a librarian and searching for materials via specialized widgets).
+Please note that the Libraries are not responsible for the privacy practices or the content of these third parties.
 We encourage you to read the policies associated with these third-party tools before using the tools.

 Can I see the information maintained in my library account?

-You are entitled to view your library account information and to amend information that is incorrect.
+Yes, you are entitled to view your library account information.

-How can I get more information about this policy?
+Who can I contact for more information about this policy?